livius09/c-compiler/ast_doc.md

 ops   = ["<=",">=", "!=", "==", "!", ">", "<", "+", "-", "*", "/", "%"]
 ### Kind:
 every node regardles of what it is has this and it and as the name entails it tells you what the node is:
-#### primary
+#### primary:
 these are primary kinds these can not acour in vals or binexp

 ##### letdec:
 declares a variable and moves the val into it